Why Training Legs Is Non-Negotiable: 6 Reasons Your Future Self Will Thank You

 You train your upper body religiously.
 Chest day, arm day, shoulder day — you've got it locked in.
 But leg day?
 That's the one you keep pushing to "next week."

 Here's the thing: skipping legs isn't just an aesthetic problem.
 It's a health problem.
-The research is clear — leg strength is one of the strongest predictors of how well you’ll age, how long you’ll live, and how injury-free you’ll stay.
+Leg strength is one of the strongest predictors of how well you'll age, how long you'll live, and how injury-free you'll stay.
 Your upper body might look good, but your legs are what carry you through life.

 Here are 6 reasons why training legs belongs at the center of your program.
 Not as an afterthought.